 It’s easy to keep a dog from peeing by using cayenne pepper as a repellant.
 Simply sprinkle a small amount of this pepper on the desired location.
 This approach also works as a urine odor neutralizer.

-Consider giving your dog a dietary supplement like PetHonesty Keep Grass Green Chews or Zesty Paws Stay Green Bites, which balances the pH and nitrogen in urine.
-Natural components like cranberry, probiotics, and apple cider vinegar are included in these supplements to keep your dog’s digestive system healthy and lower the quantity of nitrogen in his urine.
+Natural components like cranberry, probiotics and apple cider vinegar are included in these supplements to keep your dog’s digestive system healthy and lower the quantity of nitrogen in his urine.

 However, to neutralize the urine, most of these supplements contain DL-Methionine.
 This substance can be dangerous for dogs who already have liver or kidney illnesses.